soupi/learn-haskell-blog-generator/src/04-markup/03-displaying_results.md

 This is something new we haven't seen before.
 Between `::` and `=>` you see what is called a __type class constraint__ on the type `a`.
-What we say in this signature, is that the function `show` can work on any type that is a member of the type class `Show`.
+What we say in this signature is that the function `show` can work on any type that is a member of the type class `Show`.

 Type classes is a feature in Haskell that allows us to declare a common